Skip to content

 Definition: A multi-level solution (MLS) processes information from multiple classification levels simultaneously on a single platform, using mandatory access control and security labels to enforce isolation.

 How it works: All data resides in a single system.
 Every data object is tagged with a security label.
 Every user has a clearance level.
-The operating system enforces Bell-LaPadula (confidentiality) and optionally Biba (integrity) rules on every access -- no subject can read above its clearance or write below its clearance.
-The entire security enforcement mechanism (the Trusted Computing Base) must be trustworthy because all data is physically accessible to the OS.
+The operating system enforces access rules on every operation -- no exceptions, no overrides, no "just this once."
+The entire Trusted Computing Base must be trustworthy because all data is physically accessible to the OS.

 MLS effectively combines access and transfer capabilities in a single system.